-"City Financial Statements" means that portion of the CAFR that are the audited financial statements
+"City Financial Statements" means that portion of the CAFR that are the audited financial statements, including the notes and management letter relating thereto.

-"Contributors" means those persons contacted by the Disclosure Coordinator or the Disclosure Practices Working Group, or assigned by a department director, to assist with the review or preparation of a Disclosure Document as described in Section 3.3.
+"Contributor" means each person contacted by the Disclosure Coordinator or the Disclosure Practices Working Group to assist with the review or preparation of a Disclosure Document as described in Section 4.1, or such person's designee.